Pure-Farming/Documentation/docs/resource-types/OGC/OGC.md

 ## URLs

-Get all the links to the API definition, the conformance resource type, and to the collections of data describing geographical specifications for holdings, plots, and land-covers.
+Get all the links to the API definition, the conformance, and collections resource types.

 ```
 GET /ogc